How do you set up an ecommerce website without breaking the bank? Find out the key steps involved

-- To keep costs down, set up a free eBay shop to test out your market before committing to the expense of a bespoke website.
+- To keep costs down, set up an eBay shop or sell your items via Amazon or an other online selling platform such as Etsy to test out your market before committing to the expense of a bespoke website.
 Alternatively, use eBay to steer customers to your own site by selling special offers and clearance items.

-- Employ a freelance web designer to build your website or use one of the many cost-effective website-building sites such as Wordpress or Wix.
+- Employ a freelance web designer to build your website or use one of the many cost-effective website-building sites such as Wordpress, Pixpa or Wix.

 - Work out your payment function.
 You can accept payments online using an internet merchant account or a payment processing company, such as PayPal.
 Check what different solutions offer and how total costs compare.